awsdocs/amazon-sagemaker-developer-guide/doc_source/incremental-training.md

 + Resume a training job that was stopped\.
 + Train several variants of a model, either with different hyperparameter settings or using different datasets\.

-For more information about training jobs, see [Train a Model with Amazon SageMaker ](how-it-works-training.md)\.
+For more information about training jobs, see [Train a Model with Amazon SageMaker](how-it-works-training.md)\.

 You can train incrementally using the Amazon SageMaker console or the Amazon SageMaker Python SDK\.

 **Important**
-Only two built\-in algorithms currently support incremental training: [Object Detection Algorithm](object-detection.md) and [Image Classification Algorithm](image-classification.md)\.
+Only three built\-in algorithms currently support incremental training: [Object Detection Algorithm](object-detection.md), [Image Classification Algorithm](image-classification.md), and [Semantic Segmentation Algorithm](semantic-segmentation.md)\.

 **Topics**
 + [Perform Incremental Training \(Console\)](#incremental-training-console)